KoYeJoon/2dFace_to_3dFace/README.md

 ### How to make 2d face to 3d face?
 you can use easily !!

-1. put in your custom image or video in ./data_input directory
+1. put in your custom image or video in ./data_input directory (you can change name of input_directory. but if you change name, you have to give argument when you run main.py)

 2. run !!